Predannack Airfield: Operations

-The first squadron to arrive was 247 Squadron with Hawker Hurricanes, specialising in night defence of the South West's towns and ports.
+The first squadron to arrive was 247 (China-British) Squadron with Hawker Hurricanes, specialising in night defence of the South West's towns and ports.
 The night fighting element was later augmented by 1457 Flight flying Douglas Havoc aircraft with its unsuccessful Turbinlite searchlight tactics.
-However, the arrival of 600 Squadron with Bristol Beaufighters equipped with Airborne Interception radar produced better results.
+However, the arrival of 600 (City of London) Squadron AAF with Bristol Beaufighters equipped with aircraft interception (AI) radar produced better results.
 Ground-controlled interception (GCI) in the area was covered by RAF Treleaver radar station.

 The Luftwaffe attacked Predannack several times.
 The first attack on the night of 12 October 1941 followed a Beaufighter on approach and shot up the airfield.
 Defence soon gave way to offensive operations; fighter sweeps and intruder operations were undertaken over France.
 The airfield's southerly location made it also suitable for anti-shipping strikes over the Bay of Biscay.
 Westland Whirlwind and Beaufighter squadrons mounted successful patrols, followed later by a number of de Havilland Mosquito squadrons.

 Predannack's location made it suitable for emergency landings, particularly with the growth of the bomber offensive against mainland Europe.
 Many RAF Bomber Command and US Eighth Air Force aircraft found haven at the base.
 As a result, the RAF agreed to extend the runways in 1943 for larger aircraft, including Vickers Wellington and Consolidated Liberator aircraft for anti-submarine warfare.
 This enabled Predannack to be a staging and departure point for aircraft en route to the North African Campaign.
 Late in 1942 some of the 67th TCG's Douglas C-47 Skytrains and the 81st Fighter Group's Bell P-39 Airacobras refuelled here before flying around the Iberian Peninsula.

-In preparation for Operation Overlord, Nos 1 and 165 Squadrons formed a wing of Supermarine Spitfire IXs at Predannack to prevent Luftwaffe aircraft from attacking Allied shipping.
+In preparation for Operation Overlord, Nos 1 and 165 (Ceylon) Squadrons formed a wing of Supermarine Spitfire IXs at Predannack to prevent Luftwaffe aircraft from attacking Allied shipping.
 As the invasion convoy around Falmouth assembled, the Spitfires gave constant fighter cover.
 179 Squadron equipped with Wellingtons and the Czechoslovak-crewed 311 Squadron equipped with Liberators undertook anti-submarine patrols over the Bay of Biscay and approaches to the English Channel.
 At its peak about 3,600 crew and support staff were at Predannack.

 As the war became less intense in Predannack's area of operations, the station saw fighter squadrons arrive for rest and re-equipment.
 On VE Day no flying units were present, but two Mosquito squadrons returned.
 Predannack opened its gates to the public when on 15 September 1945 4,000 visitors arrived for the Battle of Britain air display.

 A plaque at the entrance, commemorating those who served at RAF Predannack during the Second World War was unveiled on 11 June 2002.
 It reads: "Like a breath of wind gone in a fleeting second only the memories now remain".

 Post-war

-151 Squadron with its Mosquito XXXs continued flying from Predannack until April 1946, and the following month the airfield closed being reduced to care and maintenance.
+151 Squadron, with its different types of Mosquitos, continued flying from Predannack until April 1946, and the following month the airfield closed, being reduced to care and maintenance.